 The parentheses have been expanded, and because you still don’t know what is, there’s nothing left to do with this expression.

-When you’re multiplying two parentheses that contain numbers, you first find out what’s inside each pair of parentheses and multiply those answers with each other.
+When you’re multiplying two parentheses that contain numbers, you first find out what’s inside each pair of parentheses, then multiply those answers together.

-This is often written as , with the multiplication sign omitted.
+This is often written as , with the multiplication sign or dot omitted.
 That doesn’t mean the sign is gone, just that it’s invisible: